 What is intermittent fasting?

-Intermittent fasting is purposefully alternating between periods of eating and fasting within a defined timeframe.
+Intermittent fasting is purposefully alternating between periods of eating and fasting within a specific timeframe.
 It isn’t starving yourself; it’s being mindful about when you eat and drink to promote better health.

 The benefits of intermittent fasting